Kate Kendall

-Kate Kendall (born 27 July 1973) is an Australian actress and director.
+Kate Kendall is a British-born Australian actress and director.
 She played Angie Piper in the long-running Nine Network Australian drama Stingers from 1998 to 2004.
 Kendall has appeared in television series The Librarians (2007), Rush (2010) and Conspiracy 365.
 She joined the cast of television soap opera Neighbours in 2013 as Lauren Turner.
 After leaving the role in 2017, Kendall became a director, and later producer, on the serial.